Polistes semenowi

-Polistes semenowi is a species of paper wasp in the genus Polistes that is found in southeastern and southern central Europe, as well as central Asia, and was until 2017 erroneously known by the name Polistes sulcifer, while a different species was incorrectly believed to represent P. semenowi (this species has been named Polistes austroccidentalis).
+Polistes semenowi is a species of paper wasp in the genus Polistes that is found in southeastern and southern central Europe, as well as central Asia, and was until 2017 erroneously known by the name Polistes sulcifer, while a different species was incorrectly believed to represent P. semenowi (this species has been named Polistes austroccidentalis since 2017).
 It is one of only four known Polistes obligate social parasites, sometimes referred to as "cuckoo paper wasps", and its host is the congeneric species Polistes dominula.
 As an obligate social parasite, this species has lost the ability to build nests, and relies on the host workers to raise its brood.
 P. semenowi females use brute force, followed by chemical mimicry in order to successfully usurp a host nest and take over as the queen.

 Taxonomy and phylogeny

 Polistes is the only genus in the tribe Polistini of the subfamily Polistinae.
 Species in this subfamily are one of several lineages often known as paper wasps.
 Polistes semenowi, first named by Morawitz in 1889, is a member of the monophyletic species group once known as Sulcopolistes, which contains only four species (the others being Polistes atrimandibularis, Polistes austroccidentalis, and Polistes maroccanus), all of them obligate social parasites on other Polistes species.
 Sulcopolistes was mistakenly thought to be an entirely different genus but was incorporated into the subgenus Polistes by Carpenter in 1991.
 Additionally, this species group is phylogenetically close to Polistes dominula, the only host species of P. semenowi.